“Breathing Freely Without A Care. Now You’ve Entered The Genius Lair.”

 At fifteen, I started dealing

-cocaine.
+cocaine more largetly.
+By this time I was a full addict doing 1/8th at a time as a basic minimum.
 Soon enough, I spiralled into heavy addiction.
 I couldn’t sell it

 anymore because I needed it for myself, resorting to theft to afford it.